True Stories of Courage, Strength, and Charity

 A decade later The House of Flowers “remains an oasis of peace in the midst of chaos.”
 This year one of the first children who came to live at the House of Flowers with her two sisters was accepted to college.
 Allison’s willingness to dedicate her life to service and her mind to Montessori’s philosophy of education brightened a corner of the world that was for a handful of children lonely and dark.

-Their work is funded entirely by private donation, and can be admired through The House of Flowers website.
+Their work is funded entirely by private donations and can be admired through The House of Flowers website.